 Similarly, you can choose the Operation less than, greater than, or equal.
 You should check out the conditions documents to know more about it.

-For this demonstration, I choose these options:
+For this demonstration, I chose these options:

-• In the condition box, I chose Cart – Total Value.
+- In the condition box, I chose Cart – Total Value.

-• In the operation box, I choose Less than or Equal (<=)
+- In the operation box, I choose Less than or Equal (<=)

-• I have set the amount to $100 to fulfill the condition
+- I have set the amount to $100 to fulfill the condition

 Setting this condition means customers won’t be able to proceed to checkout under $100 in cart value.